rpede/MobileProgramming24/_flutter_basics/index.md

 }
 ```

-The entry point for Flutter is a call to the [funApp function](https://api.flutter.dev/flutter/widgets/runApp.html).
+The entry point for Flutter is a call to the [runApp function](https://api.flutter.dev/flutter/widgets/runApp.html).
 It takes a tree widgets and puts them on the screen.

 This what the widget tree from the example above looks like: